ikr6344/BlockChain/README.md

 <div align="justify">
   <ol type="a" align="justify">
     <li>To develop a robust blockchain-based supply chain ledger on the Ethereum platform using Solidity smart contracts.</li>
-    <li>To utilize Reacr JS to build an intuitive interface that offers transparency and real-time tracking across the supply chain.</li>
+    <li>To utilize React JS to build an intuitive interface that offers transparency and real-time tracking across the supply chain.</li>
     <li>To develop smart contracts in Solidity that automate payment processes based on predefined conditions, reducing the risk of delayed payments and improving cash flow for suppliers.</li>
     <li>To utilize Node.js for backend development to streamline and optimize the data processing and communication between the blockchain and frontend.</li>
     <li>Create seamless integration capabilities with existing supply chain systems to ensure a smooth transition and minimal disruption for businesses already using conventional supply chain management methods.</li>